sebascastillo89/filmtasy/README.md

 - [enzyme](https://enzymejs.github.io/enzyme/) as testing utility for testing components
 - [cypress](https://www.cypress.io/) as tool for end2end testing.

-Over 90% filmtasy code are coverage by unit testing.
-Run **yarn test --coverage -watchAll** for review the report There are 32 E2E test to ensure the application flow behaves as expected.
+Over 95% filmtasy code are coverage by unit testing.
+Run **yarn test --coverage -watchAll** for review the report.
+In addition, this repo include 32 E2E test to ensure the application flow behaves as expect.
 Run **yarn run cypress open** for Launch Cypress Suite.

 ## Technical Debt